koszullab/metaTOR/docs/example/manual_curation_of_metator_MAGs.md

 ### Export the new binning

-Once you are done your manual refinement and are happy with you could export it in a two column text file similar as the `binning.txt` file from metaTOR.
+Once you are done your manual refinement and are happy with you could export it in a two column text file similar as the `binning.txt` file from metator.

 ```sh
 anvi-export-collection -p anvio/HiC/PROFILE.db -C METATOR -O anvio/anvio_binning